 - Provide a copy of his or her DD214 or equivalent certified document indicating character and dates of service.

-- Complete the fingerprint-based background check and not have been convicted of an excluded offense.
+- Not have been convicted of an excluded offense.

 - Submit a non-refundable application fee with the signed Registry Identification Card Application to the Illinois Department of Public Health Division of Medical Cannabis.

 Note: This is only the list of fees from the State of Illinois.
-Other fees, such as fingerprint background checks and doctors visits may also occur.
+Other fees, such as doctors visits may also occur.

 $100 for a one year registry card, $200 for a two year registry card and $250 for a 3 year registry card.